Getting to the Mitchell Falls

 The Mitchell Falls are the hardest to reach attraction in the Kimberley, at least among the big and well known attractions.

-The Mitchell Plateau Track is not a gazetted road.
-You generally can not get insurance for hired cars for the drive to the Mitchell Falls.
+The Mitchell Plateau Track, officially called Port Warrender Road, is not a gazetted road.
+Which means it's hard to get insurance for hired cars for the drive to the Mitchell Falls.

 But as the photos below show, that doesn't stop people from going...